THE ISLAND OF

 And as the manimals gradually turn back to their original form, they become wilder.
 So Moreau made a set of laws by which the manimals must live and help each other remain civilized.
 If any break the law, then they are taken into the compound, into the House of Pain!

 The House of Pain is where Moreau chains them down and gives them another booster of his serum.
 Over a period of days, the creatures slowly shift back to humanoid - though never quite human.
 The shifting of one's bones and flesh is painful, and thus the punishment for lawbreakers is also the cure.

 "Are we not men?" asks the Sayer of the Law (Richard Baseheart: CRY WOLF , HE WALKED BY NIGHT, REIGN OF TERROR, HOUSE ON TELEGRAPH HILL, THE STRANGER'S HAND, THE SATAN BUG, MANSION OF THE DOOMED) of his fellow manimals.
-Pathetically, no they're not.
-They are the confused, frightened result of a well-meaning, compassionate madman who believed that doing anything was better than doing nothing.
-Someone who discovered that he COULD do something without asking himself why he SHOULD do it.
+Pathetically, no they're not: They are the confused, frightened result of a well-meaning, compassionate madman who believed that, as a scientist, doing something was better than doing nothing.
+Moreau is someone who discovered that he COULD do something without asking himself why or if he SHOULD do it.

-This movie also has it's problems.
+This movie also has its problems.
 I'm sure Barbara Carerra is a nice person in real life but I've only seen her star in a movie, never act in one.
-Nigel Davenport and Burt Lancaster's talents swamp Michael York's abilities, making him appear to come off as a TV actor following rote rather than living his part.
+Nigel Davenport and Burt Lancaster's talents swamp Michael York's abilities, making him come off as a TV actor following rote rather than living his part.

 Three Shriek Girls.

 This review copyright 2009 E.C.McMullen Jr.